stcorp/harp/doc/harpconvert.rst

       harpconvert --generate-documentation [options] [output directory]
           Generate a series of documentation files in the specified output directory.
-The documentation describes the set of supported product types and the details of the HARP product(s) that can be produced from them.
+The documentation describes the set of supported foreign product types and the details of the HARP product(s) that can be produced from them.

-          Options:
-              -f, --format <format>
-                  Output format:
-                      html (default)
-                      rst

       harpconvert -h, --help
           Show help (this text).